-The Cray SMW 7.2 release distribution media includes two DVDs.
+The Cray SMW 7.2 release distribution media consists of two DVDs.

-- If you are performing an initial installation of the SMW software, the first DVD you will install is labeled Cray-SMWbase11SP3-yyyymmdd and contains the SMW base operating system, SUSE Linux Enterprise Server version 11 Service Pack 3 (SLES 11 SP3).
-The second is labeled Cray SMW 7.2UPxx and contains the Cray SMW 7.2 software packages. - If you are updating your SMW software, use only the DVD labeled Cray SMW 7.2 UPxx, which contains the Cray SMW 7.2 software packages.
+- If you are performing an initial installation of the SMW software, the first DVD you will install is labeled Cray-SMWbasellSP3-yyyymmdd and contains the SMW base operating system, SUSE Linux Enterprise Server version 11 Service Pack 3 (SLES 11 SP3).
+The second is labeled Cray SMW 7.2 UPxx and contains the Cray SMW 7.2 software packages. - If you are updating your SMW software, use only the DVD labeled Cray SMW 7.2 UPxx, which contains the Cray SMW 7.2 software packages.
 All software is installed by means of scripts and RPM Package Manager (RPM) files.
-You must be running SLES 11 SP3 and a release of SMW 7.1 or later on your SMW in order to update to the Cray 7.2.
+You must be running SLES 11 SP3 and a supported update version in order to update to the Cray 7.2.
 UPxx release.

-Installing the SMW Release Package [2]
+Install the SMW Release Package [2]